blackbaud/uat-kit/content/overview/index.md

 The {{ stache.config.product_name_short }} provides an API that lets users take advantage of Selenium WebDriver to interact with common elements in Infinity-based applications such as ***Blackbaud CRM***.
 Tests can be run against the NUnit open-source test runner or within ***Visual Studio*** and integrated with TFS.

 Blackbaud provides NuGet packages for a Custom Specflow Generator and core API, and the automation tool's features include:
-* A SpecFlow NuGet package to drive automated tests with Selenium WebDriver SpecFlow
+* A SpecFlow NuGet package that generates the code to drive automated tests with Selenium WebDriver SpecFlow
 * A core API library NuGet package to provide access to methods that can be used to test both out-of-the-box and custom features in ***Blackbaud CRM*** and other Infinity applications
 * Documentation on how to get started and how to write customized tests
 * Example projects